Regularity of solutions to time-harmonic Maxwell's system with various lower than Lipschitz coefficients: Abstract

 \section{Abstract}

-In this paper, we study the regularity of the solutions of Maxwell's equations in a bounded domain.We consider several different types of low regularity assumptions to the coefficients which are all less than Lipschitz.
-We first develop a new approach by giving $\mathcal{H}^1$ estimate when the coefficients are $\mathcal{L}^{\infty}$ bounded; and then we derive $\mathcal{W}^{1,p}$ estimates for every $p > 2$ when one of the leading coefficients is simply continuous; Finally, we obtain $\mathcal{C}^{1,\alpha}$ estimates for the solution of the homogeneous Maxwell's equations almost everywhere when the coefficients are $\mathcal{W}^{1,p}, \, p>3$ and close to the identity matrix in the sense of $\mathcal{L}^{\infty}$ norm.
-The last two estimates are new, and the techniques and methods developed here can also be applied to other problems with similar difficulties.
+In this paper, we study the regularity of the solutions of Maxwell's equations in a bounded domain.
+We consider several different types of low regularity assumptions to the coefficients which are all less than Lipschitz.
+We first develop a new approach by giving $\mathcal{H}^1$ estimate when the coefficients are $\mathcal{L}^{\infty}$ bounded; and then we derive $\mathcal{W}^{1,p}$ estimates for every $p > 2$ when one of the leading coefficients is simply continuous; Finally, we extend the result to $\mathcal{C}^{1,\alpha}$ almost everywhere for the solution of the homogeneous Maxwell's equations when the coefficients are $\mathcal{W}^{1,p}, \, p>3$ and close to the identity matrix in the sense of $\mathcal{L}^{\infty}$ norm.
+The last two estimates are new, and the techniques and methods developed here can also be applied to other problems with similar difficulties. \keywords{Maxwell's equations \and Regularity theory \and Anisotropic }